abenevaut/docker-kata/README.md

 - readme.md contains the solution
 - the other files will illustrate the build context of a binary or service that will have to run in a container

+## Please help us to improve it

+This Kata is mostly generated with GitHub copilot and is a work in progress.
+If you have any suggestions or spot error(s), please create an issue or a pull request.

 ## See also

 - https://learn.microsoft.com/en-us/visualstudio/containers/?view=vs-2022